chenhaoxing/CPR/README.md

-# CoCoLa
+# CPR
-This repository is the code of our paper "".
+This repository is the code of our paper "Conditional Prototype Rectification Prompt Learning".